 Do you want to travel the world, but aren’t sure how to make money while doing so?
 In this week’s article, we have an interview from Chris Behrsin who shares about his experience working as a copywriter around the world.
 That’s right!
 Chris figured out how to get paid to write online.
-There are numerous travel jobs you can do, but if you’re wondering how to make money online as a copywriter, how much money you can make by working as a copywriter, how to find a job, what the job entails, and what the pros & cons are…read on!
+There are numerous travel jobs and fun online jobs you can do, but if you’re wondering how to make money online as a copywriter, how much money you can make by working as a copywriter, how to find a job, what the job entails, and what the pros & cons are…read on!

 Please Tell Us a Little Bit About Yourself